stephenhouser/Control_Panel_1/README.md

 # PCBs for Base and Top panels

-Base Panel
+Uses KiCad v7.x for two PCB's; Control Board and Display Board.

+Control Board
 ---
-Look in Control Board for the Base PCB.
-Uses KiCad v7.x.

 - Version 1.0 sent to fab on 7/17/2023